Wingfield, Suffolk: Wingfield College

 Wingfield College is a remnant of the college founded by the will of Sir John de Wingfield in 1362, and endowed by the Black Prince in his will.
 The college had a master, nine secular chaplains and three choral scholarships for boys.
 These persons were required to live at the college, pray for Sir John, the Black Prince and Edward III, run a boarding school and minister to the parish.
 In 1542, however, the college was dissolved and a large part was demolished.
 The remaining wings were remodelled in Palladian style in the 18th century.
 It was not until a previous owner, Ian Chance, came into possession that restoration revealed the 14th-century structure.
 Since 1981 the adjacent Wingfield College Farm has run a regular series of concerts, recitals and lectures, with exhibitions including ceramics, textiles and contemporary art and a creative arts visitor centre, known as Wingfield Arts.
 This venture closed in 2003 due to lack of funding, but the restored buildings in 4 acre of gardens, ponds, garden sculpture and a play garden re-opened in April 2009 as Wingfield Barns under the stewardship of Mid-Suffolk District Council.
 In 2009 a Community Interest Company (CIC) was formed to formally take on the leasehold of the buildings and run the artistic programming and venue hirings.

-Sir John Wingfield's daughter and heiress married Michael de la Pole, later 1st Earl of Suffolk.
-Their great-grandson, John de la Pole, 2nd Duke of Suffolk, married Princess Elizabeth of York, sister to Kings Edward IV and Richard III.
-Their son, John de la Pole, Earl of Lincoln was King Richard's heir and attempted to claim the English throne.
-His brother, Edmund de la Pole, 3rd Duke of Suffolk, followed him and was therefore imprisoned by his rival, King Henry VII.
-He was then beheaded, without trial, on the orders of Henry VIII, who then confiscated the castle and the De La Pole estates for himself.